SiddharthGuptaPyDev/clitm/README.md

 ---

-> *clitm — Temporary email, right from the command line.*
+> *clitm — Temporary email, right from the command l$0